knowclip/knowclip/README.md

 ```

-Then open the Electron app:
+Then, in another tab, open the Electron app:

 ```
 yarn electron